thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/fundrawtransaction.md

   t: "nummeric (int)"
   p: "Optional<br>(0 or 1)"
   d: "The index of the change output.
 If not set, the change position is randomly chosen"

+- n: "`includeWatching`"
+  t: "bool"
+  p: "Optional<br>(0 or 1)"
+  d: "Inputs from watch-only addresses are also considered.
+The default is `false`"

 - n: "→ <br>`lockUnspent`"
   t: "bool"